Using SQLAlchemy to Connect to Singdata Lakehouse

 The meanings of each parameter are as follows:

-• <user_login_name>: Your Clickzetta Lakehouse login username.
+• <user_login_name>: Your Singdata Lakehouse login username.

-• <password>: Your Clickzetta Lakehouse login password.
+• <password>: Your Singdata Lakehouse login password.

-• <lakehouse_instance_name>: Your Clickzetta Lakehouse instance name.
+• <instance_name>: Your Singdata Lakehouse instance name.

-• <workspace_name>: Your Clickzetta Lakehouse workspace name.
+• <workspace_name>: Your Singdata Lakehouse workspace name.

 • <target_schema>: The name of the target schema you wish to access.